melemdev/product-api-ts-fastify/README.md

-# 🚀 Fastify API with DDD
+# 🚀 Fastify API

-A modern API built with Fastify following Domain-Driven Design principles.
+A modern, type-safe API built with Fastify and TypeScript.

 ## 📋 Project Overview

 This project demonstrates a robust API architecture using:
 - Fastify for high-performance routing
 - TypeScript for type safety
-- Domain-Driven Design (DDD) for scalable architecture
 - Zod for validation
 - Prisma for database management